-Here is a rundown of people who have escaped scrutiny for their role in Pugh’s questionable activities:
+Here is a rundown of those who have escaped scrutiny for their role in Pugh’s questionable activities:

 (By contrast, Brown, who laundered $18,000 in campaign money for Pugh and got caught, was awarded with a $46,000 City Hall job as an assistant events coordinator.
-Pugh arranged for the law firm of William H. “Billy” Murphy to defend Brown, and a potential one-year jail term was plea-bargained down to supervised probation.)
+Pugh arranged for the law firm of William H. “Billy” Murphy to defend Brown, and a potential one-year jail term for election law violations was plea bargained down to supervised probation.)

 • Robert A. Chrencik.
 The longtime CEO and president of UMMS personally authorized $500,000 in payments to Pugh to print her “Healthy Holly” books for the alleged benefit of children in Baltimore City schools.
 (Pugh and Jim Smith were members of the UMMS board of directors.)